programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-01.png" alt="Image of Suffolk county, MA" caption="Figure 1.
 GeoPandas' geometry can handle the oddly-shaped Suffolk County, MA." %}

-The only columns needed in the `counties` dataframe are `FIPS`, `NAME`, and `geometry`, so the next code block creates a simplified version containing only these columns:
+The only columns needed in the `counties` DataFrame are `FIPS`, `NAME`, and `geometry`, so the next code block creates a simplified version containing only these columns:

 ```python
 counties = counties[['FIPS','NAME','geometry']]